Summer Learning Program

-Check out all the results from last year's program in our 2015 Outcomes Report.
+Check out all the results from the 2017 Summer Learning Program in our 2017 Summer Learning Program Impact Report.

 What happens to students over the summer?

 Students lose at least two months of math and reading skills over the summer months when they aren't engaged in quality summer learning.
 This has a cumulative effect over time, with students from under-resourced areas falling further and further behind each summer, putting them behind their peers each fall and less ready for college and careers.

 Children are less active and gain weight two or three times faster during the summer months than during the school year.

 Parents say that finding ways to keep their children productive is their biggest challenge in the summer.
 This can put children in risky situations and impact parents’ work productivity.

 We are expanding summer opportunities!